BoraComert/Bora-DSA210-Project/README.md

 ## Machine Learning Techniques

+Now that hypothesis testing is complete , we can develop machine learning models to predict the number of tourist is coming to istanbul based on Ethnicity, Istanbul's weather condition , other countries weather condition ,TL inflation and income classifcation of countries.

-Since the data is continous the machine learning techniques will be focusing on regression.
+Since the data is continous models will be about regression.

 ## Future Work